Jobin-Nelson/Student_attrition/README.md

 # Student attrition

 ## [Project Description](https://github.com/Jobin-Nelson/Student_attrition/blob/master/input/Capstone%20Project.pdf)
-***Clearwater State University*** offers a wide variety of degree programs, from online degrees to a doctorate in education.Programs are offered in the streams of the arts, education, business & nursing.
+***Clearwater State University*** offers a wide variety of degree programs, from online degrees to a doctorate in education.
+Programs are offered in the streams of the arts, education, business & nursing.
-Some key strategic goals fo the University are:
+Some key strategic goals for the University are:
 - Increase enrolment of students
-- Improve retention, progression and graduation rates
+- Improve retention, progression, and graduation rates
 - Recruit better academically qualified undergraduate and graduate students
 - Increase external funding and recognition